 +15% attack.
 In Silver, that would be

 +20%.
 The game difficulty should also affect the quality of items being dropped, but I haven’t encountered a single chest in Silver so far that wasn’t abysmal.
-Compare that with your Diablo hell runs and you know wny I’m that upset.
+Compare that with your Diablo hell runs (even in normal I’ve encountered a lot more usable things) and you know wny I’m that upset.
 Even the timed chests in Diablo III are more amusing.

 3. Character Progression

 Leveling up in Sacred is your standard affair of distributing points across various well-known attributes such as strength, dexterity, constitution, and so on.
 Hovering over it will reveal the potential gain in health/damage/defense so you don’t invest in the wrong things.